incrementallair/es-navigation/README.md

 * <kbd>Ctrl-Alt-D</kbd> : Jump to definition/import of symbol in current file.
 * <kbd>Ctrl-Alt-0</kbd> : Jump to definition of symbol (possibly in another module).

 Matching is scope-sensitive - two variables defined in different scopes but sharing a name are not matched, for instance.
+Navigation respects ES6 module syntax and can track definitions across module boundaries.

-ES6 support and scope highlighting can be turned on and off in the configuration menu.
+ES6 support and scope highlighting can be toggled in the configuration menu.

 ## Customising the Module Resolver
-By default, an implementation of the Node.js resolver is used to find module paths.
+By default, a heuristic resolver is used to find module paths.
 This can be changed by setting the `moduleResolver` configuration option to a resolver of your choice.
 The custom resolver must export a `resolveModulePath(file, module)` method that takes two parameters:
 * `file` : The path to the file importing the module.
 * `module` : The module string, e.g. `./foo`.